 1. Create a Comprehensive Business Plan

-Here’s how to structure your business plan:
+Here is how to structure your business plan:

 - Identify Your Target Market: Before launching your dog kennel business, you must understand your ideal customers.
 Are you targeting local dog owners looking for daycare or travelers who need long-term boarding options?
-Defining your audience early on will shape your services, pricing, and marketing approach—key elements in building a solid business plan for a dog kennel.
+Defining your audience early on will shape your services, pricing, and marketing approach, key elements in building a solid business plan for a dog kennel.

 - Establish Financial Goals: Your business plan should include a detailed financial projection.
 This covers everything from start-up costs (building, equipment, permits) to ongoing expenses (staff salaries, utilities, and maintenance).
 Make sure to plan for potential slow months and build in a buffer for unexpected costs.